estorrs/Tangram/README.md

 Below is an example of running the above **Example Usage** command from within the docker container.

 If your system has a GPU and you would like to use it be sure to include the `--gpus all` in the docker command.
+If your system does not have a GPU the tool will automatically default to CPU.

 ```bash
 docker run --gpus all -v </absolute/filepath/to/input/directory>:/inputs -v </absolute/filepath/to/output/dir>:/outputs -t estorrs/tangram_cuda10.2:0.0.2 python /Tangram/tangram/run_mapping.py --output-dir /outputs/example_outputs --label-column cell_type /inputs/sc.h5ad /inputs/visium_outs